ecierobatto/Esther_Robert_Core_Week7/README.md

 iv) Lasso Regression
 v) Elastic Net Regression

+## The project will be considered successiful  if a target of between 60% and 80%  is achieved for every model  created .

 # Dataset
 The dataset and glossary used for this project can be found here. [http://bit.ly/IndependentProjectWeek7Dataset]